Polyglot, me? — Bruno E. Grossi

 Only in 1999, at 18 years old, I started formal education in Computer Science at Federal University of Ouro Preto.
 Then I could practice and understand more about Pascal, C/C++, and Java (with OOP, finally!).
 I learned how programming languages are created and that I could create my own language! (it didn’t happen, yet!)

-On college, I choose Java as my favorite language, and the most promising, due to its open nature and the write once run everywhere promise.
+I choose Java as my favorite language on college, and the most promising, due to its open nature and the write once run everywhere promise.
 So I took my first certification in Java and decided that it will be my focus to start my career.
-Although I had a lot of contact with C / C ++ in the master’s degree, I worked with Java for a long time (and helped to create the MGJUG – Minas Gerais Java User Group) until 2012.
+Although I had a lot of contact with C / C ++ in the master’s degree, I worked with Java for a long time (and helped to create the MGJUG — Minas Gerais Java User Group) until 2012.
 I’ve participated as a JCP member helping with some decisions and votings about language evolution.

 In 2013, after a fast experiment with Groovy, I decided to use more non-static languages.
 And finally had an opportunity to develop a big data analytics system using Python.
 Python is a great language and one of my favorites until now.

 Ruby I learned when working at Catarse.
-It’s a very interesting language, that evolves a lot of features of Python with a modern “implement by exception” feature created to its core Rails framework.
+It’s a very interesting language that evolves many Python features with a modern “implement by exception” feature created to its core Rails framework.
 It was one of the hardest languages to learn for me.
 You can see their code here.
 I really want to code more in Ruby someday.

 Some years ago I had a fast experience with C#, but I didn’t like it.
 It looked, for me, like a copy of Java with a lot of dependency on Microsoft frameworks.
 But in 2019 I was involved in some projects using C# and .Net framework (at after the .Net Core) and, to my surprise, it evolved a lot as a language.
 C# 8 has a lot of modern language features to reduce verbosity, improve productivity, and become more versatile and assertive.
 I hope that Java will have these features in the future.